Inviting Friends and Family Members to the U.S.

 - The visit to the United States will be temporary.

 - There are adequate funds to cover the cost of transportation and cost of expenses (accomodation, food, etc.) in the United States.

 - The visitors have residences outside the United States to which they intend to return.

-For the first item listed above, both an invitation letter from you and a certificate of attendance letter from your school may be necessary.
+For the first item listed above, both an invitation letter from you and a certificate of attendance letter from your school may be helpful.
 A certificate of attendance letter is usually provided by the registrar's office at your school.
 Some schools provide letters of invitation to Commencement.
 Please inquire with your school.

 For the second item, your family or friends may provide evidence of sufficient funds to cover their expenses while in the United States in the form of a bank statement.
 Alternatively, you may provide your current bank statement as evidence of adequate financial support to cover their temporary stay in the United States.